Holland holidays by the sea is vacation behind the dike

 Anyway, we're happy to be back on solid ground with a healthy skin.
 Without having to listen to our inner compass.
 Behind the dike, we follow the country roads, where we rarely meet other vehicles.
 Mass tourism is sought in vain along the Wadden Sea.
 Just like Ballermann atmosphere or the party crowd.
 And that's good.
 Here you live close to nature.
 In silence.

 "It should stay that way," we hear several times from our conversation partners on this trip.
 We can only support this attitude.
 Because this region has its own charm.
 The villages invite you to visit the town center, which is almost always grouped around canals.
 No matter whether we are in Dokkum in Friesland, in Eenrum in Groningen, in Zoutcamp, in Nieuweschans on the German-Dutch border, in Appingedam or in Groningen, we meet channels everywhere.
 Even Groningen, the capital of the province of the same name, is crossed by canals.
 Although it is about 30 kilometers from the sea.

 We enjoy our drive through the country on the narrow country roads.
 Watch the sheep in the pasture.
-Watch herons stick their long beaks into the water in search of frogs.
+Watch herons stick their long beaks in the water in search of frogs.
 And listen to the silence that is omnipresent here.
-Switch off, slow down and relax - that is easy on the Wadden Sea.
+Switch off, slow down and relax - that's easy on the Wadden Sea.
 This is Holland holiday by the sea.

 More travel tips for Holland

 - Isabel recommends Zoutelande for one Holland vacation with child and dog